City Relocation Overview

 Top strengths

-- Salt Lake City, UT may appeal most to families.
+• Salt Lake City, UT may appeal most to people with specific neighborhood priorities.

 Main trade-offs